billhiggins/website/src/content/blog/strategy-02-hitting-the-books.md

 These books helped me put the applied strategy stories of Welch / Gerstner / Jobs into a theoretical framework, which I believe is a requirement to then produce something new, i.e., my own strategies.

-But it was not all theoretical; by 2012 I started putting in place some initial applied elements, inspired (in this case) by Steve Jobs (though he did not use this term): The A-Team.
+But it was not all theoretical; by 2012 I started putting in place some initial applied elements, inspired (in this case) by Steve Jobs (though he did not use this term): [The A-Team](../strategy-03-the-a-team-alpha/) …

-More on that in my next post: “The A-Team (alpha)” https://lnkd.in/eQQQAM6V